des4maisons/til/README.md

 It's not super well organized!
 Here are the files and directories in order of most frequently updated.

+Note, in any given file, the most recent stuff usually goes at the top.
+(In the rare case that I am feeling organized, I may try to group a new entry with similar past entries.)

 - [til.md](/til.md) -- mostly technical things I have learned.
 Specific command invocations that are easy to forget but that I hate googling for.
 - [thoughts/](/thoughts) -- Ways to think about things, words of wisdom from